You have to determine

 consider it when designing the system (not real smart, but they don't

-have much experience with phone lines in China and India where most
+have much experience with phone lines in China where most

 phone systems are designed these days).